Boss helped sysadmin take down horrible client with swift kick to the nether regions

 To The Register’s owners: thanks for the wonderful opportunity and for your trust.

 To my colleagues: I’m so sorry that chances of a company meeting in Sydney just receded somewhat.
 I have a spare room so come visit anyway.
-Just don’t stay too long – you Brits have a reputation for that!
-To Richard in Sydney, thanks for putting me through the gap and then putting up with me.
+Just don’t stay too long – you Brits have a reputation for that.
+To Richard Chirgwin in Sydney, thanks for putting me through the gap and then putting up with me.

 And lastly to my wife and kids who’ve endured years of me trying to explain terrible tech-related puns I proudly used in headlines, often written while I was away on media junkets.
 Thanks for indulging me in that and so many other things. ®